Heart of a Book

 Morgan Taylor

-For me, the real strength was HLSL, but I see what you mean about GPU Programming.
+For me, the real strength was Optimization, but I see what you mean about GPU Programming.

 Jamie Garcia